JetBrains/intellij-sdk-docs/products/dev_alternate_products.md

 For example, PhpStorm.
 If the target product does not have an `intellij.type` attribute defined, then the best approach is to configure the project by using the [IntelliJ IDEA Attribute](#configuring-buildgradle-using-the-intellij-idea-product-attribute).

-### Configuring Plugin Projects using a Product-Specific Attribute
+### Configuring Plugin Projects Using a Product-Specific Attribute
 If the `gradle-intellij-plugin` supports a target product directly, there will be an `intellij.type` [attribute](https://github.com/JetBrains/gradle-intellij-plugin/blob/master/README.md#intellij-platform-properties) defined.
 Specifying the target as a product-specific `intellij.type` attribute has two advantages:
 * The APIs available to the plugin will be limited to only what is defined in the target product.